andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 I'm excited to be diving into the world of blogging with my first post, and I've decided to share my thoughts on my website, or rather my second website and why I decided to move away from the old one.
 I hope you'll find my perspective informative and engaging.

-## What Led Me to Abandon My First Full-Stack Website
+## What Led Me to Abandon My First Website

 Since starting my career in tech, I've been fascinated by system design - specifically, what goes into creating scalable, maintainable, and efficient applications.
 I'm particularly interested in building apps that adhere to the [12-factor app](https://12factor.net) principles, as I believe they offer a solid framework for developing high-quality software.